You must be enrolled in Basic Life Insurance in order to apply for Optional Life Insurance.

 New State Employees

-As a new state employee, or during any established enrollment period for new group employees joining the GIC, you may enroll in Optional Life Insurance for a coverage amount of up to eight times your salary, without the need for any medical review.
+As a new state employee, you may enroll in Optional Life Insurance for a coverage amount of up to eight times your salary, without the need for any medical review.

 Active State employees may apply for the first time or apply to increase their coverage at any time during the year.
 After you apply, you will receive instructions for completing a personal health application for the Hartford's review and approval.
 The GIC will determine the effective date if The Hartford approves the application.